 Coach and Official Leadership Program

-Sport and Recreation (WA), a division of the Department of Local Government, Sport and Cultural Industries will deliver a pilot Coach and Official Leadership Program in Western Australia.
+The department will deliver the phase two pilot Coach and Official Leadership Program in Western Australia.

-This series of workshops are designed to assist in the development of leadership skills among WA coaches and officials operating in the talent development environment and looking to progress along the pathway within their particular discipline.
+This series of workshops are designed to assist in the development of leadership skills among WA coaches and officials operating in the talent development environment.

 - Leading Self and Enhancing Emotional Intelligence